 On 15 September, Haig introduced the modern equivalent of the cavalry onto the battlefield – the tank.
 Originated in Britain, and championed by Winston Churchill, the term ‘tank’ was at first merely a codename to conceal its proper name – ‘landship’.
 Despite advice to wait for more testing, Haig had insisted on their use at the Somme.
 He got his way and the introduction of 32 tanks met with mixed results – many broke down but a few managed to penetrate German lines.
 But, as always, the Germans soon plugged the hole forged by the tanks.
 Nonetheless, Haig was impressed and immediately ordered a thousand more.

 The Battle of the Somme ground on for a further two months.
+Nine Victoria Crosses were awarded on the first day alone; another 41 by the end of the battle.
 Soldiers from every part of the Empire were thrown into the melee – Australian, Canadian, New Zealanders, Indian and South African all took their part.
 The battle finally terminated on 18 November, after 140 days of fighting.
 400,000 British and Commonwealth lives were lost, 200,000 French and 400,000 German.
 For this the Allies gained five miles.
 The Germans, having been pushed back, merely bolstered the already heavily-fortified second line, the Hindenburg Line.

 As AJP Taylor put it in his First World War, first published in 1963, ‘Idealism perished at the Battle of the Somme.
 The enthusiastic volunteers were enthusiastic no longer’.